bitlogik/OpenPGPpy/README.md

 `OpenPGPcard.get_pin_status( pin_bank )`
 Reads PIN status : returns remaining tries left for the given PIN bank address (1, 2 or 3).
+Return value is 1, 2 or 3 : number of remaining tries before the PIN block.
-If 0 : PIN is blocked (no more tries), if 9000 : PIN has been verified (OK).
+Return value is 0 : PIN is blocked (no more tries).
+Return value is 9000 : PIN has been verified (OK).

 `OpenPGPcard.gen_key( keypos_hex )`
-Generates an assymetric key pair in keypos slot address, by calling the GENERATE ASYMMETRIC KEY PAIR command. keypos_hex is the key object address (Control Reference Template), 4 chars string (2 bytes address) : "B600" for sign key, "B800" for de/crypt key, "A400" for auth key.
+Generates an assymetric key pair in a keypos slot address, by calling the GENERATE ASYMMETRIC KEY PAIR command. keypos_hex is the key object address (Control Reference Template) as 4 chars string (2 bytes address) : "B600" for sign key, "B800" for de/crypt key, "A400" for auth key.
 Usually, the device reponds with the related public key of the key generated.
 Requires the PIN3 "PUK" verified.

 `OpenPGPcard.get_public_key( keypos_hex )`
-Reads the public key in keypos slot address, by calling the GENERATE ASYMMETRIC KEY PAIR command. keypos_hex is the key object address (Control Reference Template), 4 chars string "hex" (2 bytes address) : "B600" for sign key ref1, "B800" for de/crypt key ref2, "A400" for auth key ref3.
+Reads the public key in keypos slot address, by calling the GENERATE ASYMMETRIC KEY PAIR command (with the read pubkey flag). keypos_hex is the key object address (Control Reference Template) as 4 chars string "hex" (2 bytes address) : "B600" for sign key ref1, "B800" for de/crypt key ref2, "A400" for auth key ref3.
 Requires the related PIN verified.

 `OpenPGPcard.sign( data )`